Short Story or Novel?

 And so here is my advice to anyone who attempts to write a short story, but finds there are just too many scenes unfolding; and characters that appear out of nowhere, but they do not belong in this plot; and themes that do not belong within this piece of fiction: Take a deep breath; slowly exhale; sort out the various strands into distinct threads; and accept the fact that your mind is working on a landscape of vast dimensions (perhaps that fruited plain) that cannot be fenced off into a beautiful, exquisite, intricate cottage garden.

 A fictional oak cannot become a believable bonsai tree.
 Neither can the bonsai tree grow into an oak.
 Each creation has its unique splendour and form.
 So while F. Scott was able and willing to knock out artsy enough short stories, as well as non-artsy, mediocre (but even more marketable!) ones, to earn much-needed cash; and while Louis L’Amour often used some settings, characters, and themes from his clever but inspiring short stories to create mainly short novels, I heartily accept that I will never be a short story writer.

-ETA: It now appears that I, literally, have become a short story writer.
+February 2018 ETA: It now appears that I, literally, have become a short story writer.
 I have written a quintet of short stories.
-Each tale one works as a complete entity unto itself!
+Each tale works as a complete entity unto itself!